django-compressor/django-compressor/README.rst

 Set the media attribute as normal on your <style> and <link> elements and the combined CSS will be wrapped in @media blocks as necessary.

-**Recomendations:**
+**Recommendations:**

-* Use only relative or full domain absolute urls in your CSS files.
+* Use only relative or full domain absolute URLs in your CSS files.
 * Avoid @import!
 Simply list all your CSS files in the HTML, they'll be combined anyway.